foods for anxiety

 • Consider the need for medication

-Foods contain nutrients.
-Some nutrients can be very healing & helpful to our overall mental health.
-On the other hand, some foods can heighten feelings of anxiety or depressive episodes.
-Let’s start with the positive foods for anxiety and depression:
+Some of the nutrients found in food can be very healing and helpful for overall mental health.
+On the other hand, some foods can heighten feelings of anxiety or depression.
+Let’s start with the foods that can have a positive effect.

 Fish